tatianaacostag/DevelopersDoc_site/content/en/docs/Services/3DSauthentication/_index.md

 ---
-title: "3DS authentication"
+title: "3DS Authentication"
-linkTitle: "3DS authentication"
+linkTitle: "3DS Authentication"
 date: 2024-07-1T11:32:55-05:00
 description: >
   This section explains 3DS authentication and how to leverage it for enhanced security in your PayU payment processing.